brandeth/web-shop/README.md

    php artisan serve
    ```

-   - Starts the local development server at `http://localhost:8000`.
+   - Starts the built-in PHP development server at `http://localhost:8000` for testing and development.

 4. **Verify installation:**